helium/helium-console-cli/README.md

 ### Features

-Currently, the Console CLI only has `device` focused features.
-You can view the most current commands by accessing the help menu: `helium-console-cli device --help`:

-You can view the most recent documentation by using the help menus.
+You can view the most current commands, features, and documentation by accessing the help menus.
 For example: `helium-console-cli --help` or `helium-console-cli device --help`.

 Current high level features are:
 * create and delete devices records, using (app_eui, app_key, dev_eui) or UUID